Seema Sastri

 Seema Sastri is a 2007 Indian Telugu-language action comedy film directed by G. Nageswara Reddy.
 It stars Allari Naresh and Farjana.
 The film was released theatrically on 16 November 2007.
 It received mixed reviews from critics, who praised the humour, action sequences, and songs, but criticized the writing.
 It was later remade in Kannada as Super Shastri (2012).
-It was dubbed into Hindu as Guru Mahaguru.
+It was dubbed into Hindi as Guru Mahaguru.

+Seema Sastri was a commercial success at the box office.

 Plot

 Subramanyam Sastri falls in love with Surekha Reddy, who lives with her relatives in Hyderabad.
 After falling in love, Sastri gets to know that Surekha Reddy belongs to a popular factionist family in Rayala Seema.
 The rest of the story is all about how Subramanyam and his family members convince the factionists for the marriage in a humorous way.